microsoft/EdgeML/Applications/GesturePod/training/README.md

-Training Ml model for gesture recognition
+Training ML model for gesture recognition
 =========================

 ## Table of Contents